How to Make a Website Mobile-Friendly

 Flash media and license media are not mobile-friendly and aren’t easily downloaded.
 As such, it’s best to move away from any license-restricting media and flash media to more recognized formats.
 After all, Google will still be tracking bounce rates as part of their metrics, and video that takes too long to load, or takes up too much bandwidth, is not conducive to keeping users engaged.

 3. Right-Sized Links and Proper Spacing

 Again, the impetus is on having a mobile-friendly website that allows users to navigate the page only using their thumbs.
-Links must have proper spacing and that users can easily browse from one page to the next.
+Links must have proper spacing so that users can easily browse from one page to the next.
 Links too close together simply frustrate users and lead to high bounce rates as they abandon your website altogether.
 The best approach is to check the position and placement of links around images, content, and video, allowing users to select the appropriate link easily.

 4. Broken Links, 404 Errors, and Slow Page Load Times

 Eliminating 404 errors and broken links are things most webmasters are used to doing as part of their regular website maintenance.
 However, it’s not inconceivable that a webpage will appear one way on a desktop and another way on a mobile device.
 Therefore, be sure to check any broken links and address any 404 errors.
 A possible solution involves creating separate mobile URLs and redirecting desktop URLs to the new location.
 Address slow page load times to minimize wait times.